 - A commitment to working 20 hours per week at the museum (GAs cannot hold other positions without written approval from the University Graduate School)

+To apply, complete our Graduate Assistantship Application Form.
 Applicants are encouraged to reach out to academic@thewolf.fiu.edu prior to applying.
+The application deadline is May 1, 2026, for the 2026–2027 academic year.